List of national flowers

-In a number of countries, plants have been chosen as symbols to represent specific geographic areas.
+In some countries, plants have been chosen as symbols to represent specific geographic areas.
 Some countries have a country-wide floral emblem; others in addition have symbols representing subdivisions.
 Different processes have been used to adopt these symbols – some are conferred by government bodies, whereas others are the result of informal public polls.
 The term floral emblem, which refers to flowers specifically, is primarily used in Australia and Canada.
 In the United States, the term state flower is more often used.